ucsb-cs148-w24/project-pj11-songrater/team/AI_CODING.md

 __Collin__ -- Was able to make progress on my code and fix errors that I was having trouble with.
 Specifically with user authentication in Auth0.

 __Emily__ -- ChatGPT confirmed that the structure we came up with for the database is a good option, which give me confidence in our choice and implementation.
 ChatGPT also made it easier to find a good deployment option because it gave us a short list to look into.

+__Jeffrey__ -- ChatGPT was super helpful in pointing me to the right direction with using specific react hooks (callback), but was a little lacking on the design aspect.

 ## Reflections